 Day 06: - Door Pani – Gupa Pokhari (2890m)

-After gentle climb through more rhododendron forests to a mountain ridge Milke Danda and we drop down to the village of Tongise Phedi.
+After a gentle climb through more rhododendron forests to a mountain ridge Milke Danda and we drop down to the village of Tongise Phedi.
 The trail continues through pretty grassy fields with views of snowy mountains range and Mt.
-Makalu in a constant view.
-Soon the Kanchenjunga range appears and we come to Mongol Bharai pass, lined with Mani stones.
-The trail dips up and down before reaching two small lakes at Lamo Pokhari and another collection of mountain pools at Gupa pokhara for our camp.
+Makalu in an uninterrupted view.
+Soon the Kanchenjunga range appears, and we come to Mongol Bharai pass, lined with Mani stones.
+The trail dips up and down before reaching two small lakes at Lamo Pokhari and another collection of mountain pools at Gupa Pokhara for our camp.

 Day 07: - Gupa Pokhari – Nesum

 This is a long day trail.
-Follow the trail uphill from Milke Danda ridge to a second ridge running northeast towards the Tamur koshi.
+Follow the path uphill from Milke Danda ridge to a second ridge running northeast towards the Tamur Koshi.
 Enjoy the shade of rhododendron until Akhar Deorali (3200m), and then follow an undulating path through mixed deciduous forests to Gurja Gaon, 2000m for lunch.
-The later part of the day is long and time tdious, descent through cultivated country to village of Chatrapati and finally drops down a rocky trail to Nesum (1620m) and set up camp for the night.
+The later part of the day is long and time tedious, descent through the cultivated country to the village of Chatrapati and finally drops down a rocky trail to Nexium (1620m) and set up camp for the night.

 Day 08: - Nesum – Taplejung